Opedepodepes-Olugbemi/Opedepodepes-Olugbemi/README.md

 ### Hi there, i'm Coderhema 👋🏽

-I'm a software engineer with Understanding of UI/Ux Design, I build Tools for ease of development
+I'm a software engineer with Understanding of User Design, I build Tools for ease of development

 ### My technical Skills: